-In 2012, the AVMA reported that the average pet owning household had spent up to $400 dollars a year on medical care for their pets.
-That number has been growing, as has the medical options available for our animal companions.
-Many veterinary clinics offer in house imaging techniques, holistic and homeopathic care, physical rehabilitation, and many other medical innovations that can extend the life of our pets.
+In 2021, The American Pet Products Association reported that pet expenditures are expected to reach $102.6 billion, up almost 6% from 2020, in average pet-owning households.
+That number has been growing, as has the medical options available for our dogs and cats.
+Many veterinary clinics offer in-house imaging techniques, holistic and homeopathic care, physical rehabilitation, and many other medical innovations that can extend the life of our pets.

-But even if you only opt for the usual check-ups and yearly vaccinations, accidents and unforeseen illness can happen.
+But even if you only opt for the usual check-ups and yearly vaccinations, accidents and unforeseen illness in our dogs and cats can happen.
 Pet medical bills aren’t cheap.
-A routine dental cleaning or treatment for cancer can range into the hundreds to thousands of dollars, money that most of us just don’t have on hand.
+Routine dental cleaning or treatment for cancer can range into the hundreds to thousands of dollars, money that most of us just don’t have on hand.
 So what can you do if you can’t afford to help your best friend when he needs it most?

 - Most policies can pay out 70% to 90% of veterinary costs